 Let’s talk about sleep.
-It’s one of the most important things we can do for our body, yet it is also one of the most elusive.
-When we are stressed about work or life in general, sleep is often the first thing we sacrifice.
-However, this creates a vicious cycle of exacerbating the stress and disrupting your quality of sleep.
-In reality, sleep is one of the most important things we need in order to keep our bodies functioning properly—especially during times of stress.
+It’s one of the most important things you can do for your body, yet it is also one of the most elusive.
+When you are stressed about work or life in general, sleep is often the first thing you sacrifice.
+However, this can create a vicious cycle of exacerbating the stress and disrupting your quality of sleep.
+In reality, sleep is one of the most important things you need in order to keep your body functioning properly—especially during times of stress.

 Getting consistently good sleep can increase your productivity and mood throughout the day, leading to a large increase in your overall quality of life.
 Although it takes some planning and commitment, the work you put in will definitely be worth the effort.
 I’ve done the research for you, so let’s talk about simple practices and changes you can make to improve your sleep.